The Evolution Of The Seductive Shoe

 This was a turning point for shoes, when they went from being a necessity to becoming a fashion statement and an indicator of societal status, which still holds true to this day.
 The infamous first lady, Imelda Marcos, was heavily criticized for her collection of fancy footwear, amounting to 3000 pairs of shoes.
 She was a hard contender to beat.
 Some quick calculations clearly demonstrate that with 3000 pairs of shoes, to her name, Imelda Marcos could not have worn the same pair of shoes more than once, for a period amounting to eight years.

-Platforms, pumps, stiletto-heeled sandals or ballerina flats, shoe trends come and go and return.
-An ongoing debate, has been raging since the late 1800’s, with regards to high heels, posture and related injuries, and pointed toes were also put into question.
-Health concerns influenced the mainstream and by 1904 the masculinization of women’s footwear was well underway.
-These concerns resurfaced again decades later, which gave birth to Dr. Scholl and Birckenstock shoe Brands.
+Platforms, pumps, stiletto-heeled sandals, or ballerina flats, shoe trends come and go and return.
+An ongoing debate has been raging since the late 1800s, with regard to high heels, posture, and related injuries, and pointed toes were also put into question.
+Health concerns influenced the mainstream, and by 1904, the masculinization of women’s footwear was well underway.
+These concerns resurfaced again decades later, which gave birth to Dr. Scholl and Birkenstock shoe Brands.

 Boots And Wartime Restrictions